betheden/greek-grammar/content/adjective_restrictive.rst

 -------

 Adjectives occur in five basic patterns when modifying a noun:
-  #. noun-article-adjective or with the article before the noun (article-noun-article-adjective)
+  #.
+Noun-article-adjective or with the article before the noun (article-noun-article-adjective)
   #.
 Article-adjective-noun
   #.
 Article-noun-adjective
   #.
 Adjective-noun
   #.
 Noun-adjective

-Pattern 1 is classified as Restrictive in the Unlocked Greek Grammar and the `Unfolding_Word_Greek_New_Testament <https://klappy.github.io/translation-helps/?owner=door43-catalog&rc=/en/ult/>`_.
+Pattern 1 is classified as restrictive in the Unlocked Greek Grammar and the `Unfolding_Word_Greek_New_Testament <https://klappy.github.io/translation-helps/?owner=door43-catalog&rc=/en/ult/>`_.

 Patterns 2, 3, 4, and 5, are classified as ascriptive in the Unlocked Greek Grammar and the Unfolding Word Greek New Testament.